 A variety of eighteenth-century on-line resources can be found at http://andromeda.rutgers.edu/~jlynch/18th/.
 For instance, one of the links found here will take you to a digital library of eighteenth- and nineteenth-century journals (http://www.bodley.ox.ac.uk/ilej/).
 Many of these journal contents are not only fully reproduced but are searchable as well, providing fascinating opportunities to read about Newfoundland and Labrador during those centuries.
 Another link directs one to the proceedings of England’s Old Bailey from 1674 to 1834, also in a fully searchable form.
 Go to http://www.oldbaileyonline.org/.
 Students will find a small handful of these court cases involving Newfoundland either directly or indirectly.
 The twelve volumes of documents assembled and submitted to the Judicial Committee of the Privy Council in its deliberations on the dispute between Canada and Newfoundland over the precise location of the Labrador boundary are gradually being published on line by the Newfoundland and Labrador Heritage Web Site.
 These documents span several centuries, and are published at http://www.heritage.nf.ca/law/privycouncil_intro.html.
 A selection of documents relating to the “Constitutional, Legal, and Political History of Newfoundland and Labrador” can be found at http://www.oocities.com/Yosemite/Rapids/3330/constitution/.
 Most are modern, but there is a selection relevant to the period before the mid-nineteenth century.

-also a growing number of on-line resources that are designed to serve the needs
+growing number of on-line resources that are designed to serve the needs of a

-of a variety of users.
-These users are not necessarily intended to be scholars
+variety of users.
+These users are not necessarily intended to be scholars or

 example, NL GenWeb <https://sites.rootsweb.com/~cannf/>